YicongHong/Thinking-VLN/README.md

 Not sure if this problem is somehow reflected in Fig.(left) below, considering the low success rate in unseen split.
 I think the correct way of visualizing the language attention is to seperate the **successful and failure cases**, or take the **actual distance to target** into account.

 [AuxRN](https://arxiv.org/abs/1911.07883) is similar but they use the attended language features instead of the weights.
-In their paper, they mentioned "*the attention map tends to be an uniform distribution when the agent gets lost*", but I am not sure how is that shown in Fig.(mid)... :confused:
+In their paper, they mentioned "*the attention map tends to be an uniform distribution when the agent gets lost*", but I am not sure how is that shown in Fig.(mid)... :thinking:

 <p align="center"><img src="figures/progress-monitor.png" width=80%></p>
 <p align="center">Fig. Language attention weights at each step (left: Self-Monitoring, mid: AuxRN, right: Recurrent-VLN-BERT).</p>